DarkStarSword/3d-fixes/README.md

 ### ddsinfo.py ###
-Decodes the header on a DDS file and possibly converts it to PNG (conversion only supported for some DDS formats).
-Use GetSampler1FromReg, GetSampler2FromReg or GetSampler3FromReg in a shader section of DX9Settings.ini to extract a texture passed to a shader, press F12 in game to dump it out as Tex1.dds, Tex2.dds or Tex3.dds, then use this tool to decode it's header.
+Decodes the header on a DDS file and possibly converts it to PNG (conversion only supported for some DDS formats, extending support as I come across new formats, but I kind of want to rewrite the format support to be more declarative).

+For use with Helix Mod: Use GetSampler1FromReg, GetSampler2FromReg or GetSampler3FromReg in a shader section of DX9Settings.ini to extract a texture passed to a shader, press F12 in game to dump it out as Tex1.dds, Tex2.dds or Tex3.dds, then use this tool to decode it's header.

+For use with 3DMigoto: Use on .dds files dumped during frame analysis.

 ### interlaced2jps.py ###
 Converts an interlaced image into a jps file